Ski Holidays Ski Schools

 Pre-book French Alps ski schools

-Planning ahead with every component of your Erna Low ski holiday is always recommended, but this is particularly important with ski schools because their capacity tends to fill up quickly, especially during peak season and school holidays.
+Planning ahead with every component of your NUCO ski holiday is always recommended, but this is particularly important with ski schools because their capacity tends to fill up quickly, especially during peak season and school holidays.

 But we can easily get your ski lessons booked at the same time as organising your ski passes and ski equipment (if you don’t have your own) and this means that there’s minimum hassle once you reach your resort because we’ve already taken care of all these essentials for you.